dd9jn/rfc4880bis/crypto-refresh.md

 - Some of the encryption algorithms mentioned in this document have been analyzed less than others.
   For example, although TWOFISH is presently considered reasonably strong, it has been analyzed much less than AES.
-  Other algorithms may have other controversies surrounding them.
+  Other algorithms may have other concerns surrounding them.

 - In late summer 2002, Jallad, Katz, and Schneier published an interesting attack on older versions of the OpenPGP protocol and some of its implementations {{JKS02}}.
   In this attack, the attacker modifies a message and sends it to a user who then returns the erroneously decrypted message to the attacker.